How to Cancel a Timeshare Contract in Florida Without Losing Your Mind

 While the salesperson likely painted a wonderful picture, the reality for many timeshares is high maintenance costs, exorbitant fees, and very little access to the property.

-If you 're looking for how to cancel a timeshare contract in Florida , there 's hope.
+If you 're looking for , there 's hope.
 Getting out of a timeshare is notoriously tricky, but it's not impossible.
 Keep reading to learn practical tips for dealing with timeshare companies in Florida-- and how DoNotPay can help you level the playing field.

 How Much Time Do You Have to Get Out of a Florida Timeshare?

 Florida law provides some significant protections for timeshare consumers, including a short grace period, called a rescission period, when you're allowed to cancel with no penalties.
 You only have ten days to take advantage of this option, so it 's crucial to quickly act if there's still time.

 Important things to know about this exit strategy:

 - The clock starts ticking on either the execution date on the contract or the day you received the final paperwork, whichever day is later

 - The cancellation request has to be written in a letter, which means a phone call or email won't cut it